Have you heard about Coc Coc browser or YaBrowser? I’m guessing you have not and that would not be a surprise.

 About a year ago, we published this article on how to get started with browser testing in less than 2 hours.
-Bold statement, right?
+A bold statement, right?
 Well, ever since a lot of things happened.
 New browsers appeared on the market and they got way more powerful.
-So, today I’m going to show you everything you need to…
+So, today I’m going to show you everything you need…

 12 web development trends for 2016

 This article is brought to you by Usersnap, a bug tracker and feedback tool that helps you to communicate visually.
 Get a 15-day free trial here.
 We have just entered year 2016 and it’s already a couple of days old.
 Just before New Year’s Eve, I showed you our take on the year 2015 in…

 How to improve loading times of your website

 Developing a great website requires a lot of work.
 Besides the development process itself, there are a lot of things to consider.
 Think about SEO, content, optimizing every single page with a clear call-to-action, and so on.
 We’ve built dozens of websites ourselves.
 Usersnap actually evolved from our work in building websites & web applications for…

 Mobile first: How to approach mobile website testing?